+ASH WEDNESDAY

+February 22, 2023 | 12:00 PM & 7:00 PM

+"Remember that you are dust and to dust you shall return."

+HOLY EUCHARIST & IMPOSITION OF ASHES

 WELCOME INTO THE SILENCE

 "Lent serves as our annual invitation to come closer to God.
 It provides a time to look at our lives and ourselves, not so we may criticize ourselves more harshly but so we can identify the obstructions that keep us from... feeling the presence of the divine in our every day.
 How do we hide from God, and why?
 Lent gives us a chance to look at such obstructions and to move them gently away so that we can come closer to the Love that gives us life...
 Thus Lent offers a gift of time and a promise of closeness..."
 From A Clearing Season: Reflections for Lent

-All stand as able at the sound of the tower bell.
+¶ All stand as able at the sound of the bell.
+The ministers of the liturgy enter in silence.

 THE OPENING ACCLAMATION

-Priest Bless the Lord who forgives all our sins.
+Bless the Lord who forgives all our sins.
+Priest

 People God's mercy endures for ever.

 Priest Let us pray.

 Almighty and everlasting God, you hate nothing you have made and forgive the sins of all who are penitent: Create and make in us new and contrite hearts, that we, worthily lamenting our sins and acknowledging our sinfulness, may obtain of you, the God of all mercy, perfect remission and forgiveness; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.
 THE WORD OF GOD